chriszacny/cmzdev-reboot01/content/posts/a-month-in-the-country-2.md

 ![Overview](/static/img/mitc2-1.jpg)

-[In June and July of 2022](https://www.cmz.dev/posts/a-month-in-the-country-1/), my family and I traveled across the country from Washington State to the Midwest US in roughly one week.
+[In the Summer of 2022](https://www.cmz.dev/posts/a-month-in-the-country-1/), my family and I traveled across the United States from Washington State to the Midwest.
 Our goal with the trip was to get across the country to see our family; not necessarily for scenic driving, so we drove primarily on interstate highways; I-90, mostly.
 You might imagine that this would equate to boring driving, and you would mostly be correct!

 __Pro-tip:__ if you want a scenic, leisurely road trip, and you have plenty of time to stop at destinations, then pull out the [Rand McNally Road Atlas - Adventure Edition](https://www.amazon.com/National-Geographic-Road-Atlas-Adventure/dp/0792289897), and plot a course that follows scenic US and state highways (which are almost never interstates).